MatejSulic/fanst_edited/README.md

 ### Run the app

-Run the MongoDB daemon / service:
+Run the MongoDB service:
 [Run MongoDB Community Edition (MacOS)](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-os-x/#run-mongodb-community-edition)

-Create a file `.env.local` with a signle line containing uri, where your instance of MongoDB run.
+Create a file `.env.local` with a single line containing URI, where your instance of MongoDB run.
+Keep in mind that the URI must have the database name at the end.

-E.g.
+E.g. this means that my MongoDB instance run at `127.0.0.1:27017` and I want to use the database called `fanst` for this project (the database does not have to be initialized before).
 ```
 MONGODB_URI=mongodb://127.0.0.1:27017/fanst
 ```